datagrok-ai/public/CONTRIB.md

 ## Performance recommendations

-General recommendations on writing high-performance JavaScript code
+Some general recommendations on writing high-performance JavaScript code:
 * [Writing Fast, Memory-Efficient JavaScript](https://www.smashingmagazine.com/2012/11/writing-fast-memory-efficient-javascript/)
 * [JavaScript Performance](https://developer.mozilla.org/en-US/docs/Learn/Performance/javascript_performance)

+Below, we will discuss some performance-related topics important to building solutions with Datagrok.
 However, nothing beats common sense, benchmarks, and eventually developing an intuition of how fast or slow a particular method would work, and why.

 ### DataFrame

-Do not use row-based access for iterating over rows when [performance](help/develop/advanced/performance.md) matters (pretty much anytime when the size of the dataset is not known in advance).
+**DO NOT** use row-based access for iterating over rows when [performance](help/develop/advanced/performance.md) matters (pretty much anytime when the size of the dataset is not known in advance).
 Each call to `row(i)` creates a `Row` object that is unnecessary, since the underlying storage is columnar.
 Only use it for passing a reference to